maaslalani/slides/README.md

 * number + any of the above (go back n slides)

 Go to a specific slide with the following key sequence:

 * number + <kbd>G</kbd>

 Go to the last slide with the following key:

 * <kbd>G</kbd>

+### Search

+To quickly jump to the right slide, you can use the search function.

+Press <kbd>/</kbd>, enter your search term and press <kbd>Enter</kbd>
+(*The search term is interpreted as a regular expression.
+The `/i` flag causes case-insensitivity.*).

+Press <kbd>ctrl+n</kbd> after a search to go to the next search result.

 ### Code Execution

 If slides finds a code block on the current slides it can execute the code block and display the result as virtual text on the screen.

 Press <kbd>ctrl+e</kbd> on a slide with a code block to execute it and display the result.